You can go directly to specific sections of this article using these links:

 Marissa is devastated to learn that Neil has had an extramarital affair.
 At first she wants to divorce him.
 She throws him out of the house.
 But in time, she realizes that she wants to fight for her marriage.
 He wants to rebuild their relationship, too.
 She insists on a separation until they can complete intensive marriage counseling.
 After six months, Neil moves back in, and both commit to new patterns of behavior and continued counseling.

 Though problems such as those described above are common in marriage, they can become extreme in a short time.
-If problems in your marriage have become unmanageable, unhealthy and destructive, or cause extreme emotional distress, you may need someone from outside your marriage to help provide objective help — someone who can address the root problem and not simply the presenting issue, that is, the apparent problem.
+If you think your marriage is in trouble and the problems in your marriage have become unmanageable, unhealthy and destructive, or cause extreme emotional distress, you may need someone from outside your marriage to help provide objective help.
+This is someone who can address the root problem and not simply the presenting issue, that is, the apparent problem.

 For example, the presenting problem might be your spouse failing to control his or her spending.
 The core issue might be not setting appropriate boundaries.

 If a problem causes considerable distress and you don’t seem to make progress addressing it, approach the problem from a different angle.
 For ongoing, unmanageable problems, visit a licensed Christian marriage counselor.
-It’s best to work with someone rooted in Christian values to complement your beliefs — someone professionally trained to work with relationship issues.
+It’s best to work with someone rooted in Christian values to complement your beliefs.
+This counselor should be professionally trained to work with relationship issues.
 Not every counselor is trained to deal with complicated relationship problems, nor does every counselor hold to basic Christian values.

 Does your marriage need help?